CouncilofLorien/counciloflorien.github.io/docs/cards/M/mount-slain.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable during any player's turn if a strike against one of your companies from a Ringwraith attack or Nazgul creature fails.
-If still in active play following its body check, discard the Ringwraith. <br>_“‘Their horses must have perished, and without them they are crippled.’”_ ***---&NoBreak;LotRII***
+If still in active play following its body check, discard the Ringwraith. <br>_“‘Their horses must have perished, and without them they are crippled.’”_ ***---&#65279;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>